haiquangtran/Exam-Notes/Azure-Developer-Associate-Notes.md

     - **Durable Functions HTTP starter**
       - Executes an orchestrator when it receives a trigger
     - **Durable Functions activity**
-      - Executes the task
+      - Executes the tasks
     - **Durable Functions orchestrator**
       - Functions that invokes the other functions
   - See design patterns for Durable functions on Microsoft url: https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview

 ## Azure Storage Account
+- **Storage accounts are publicly available (open to internet) unless you tie them to a specific network using network endpoint**
 - Storage accounts can have blobs, queues, tables, files, each will have their own unique URL
 - Can use blobs/files etc as a Static website
--

 ### Creating a Storage account
 - Storage accounts are publicly accessible by default using security keys etc